ReasonableRaptor/github-action-test/README.md

 # github-action-test
-Small test repo to tiker with guthub actions
+Small test repo to tinker with guthub actions